ALPHA-LINOLENIC ACID: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Side Effects of Alpha-Linolenic Acid

 When ingested in moderation through diet or supplements, ALA is generally regarded as safe.
 Excessive consumption, on the other hand, may result in gastrointestinal upset, such as diarrhea, bloating, and abdominal pain.
-Furthermore, high ALA doses may raise the risk of bleeding in people with blood coagulation issues or who take anticoagulant drugs.
+Furthermore, ALA doses may raise the risk of bleeding in people with blood coagulation issues or who take drugs.

 Gastrointestinal upset.